kavir-bheeroo/PaymentGateway/README.md

 - Validation at API and Service layers are done using FluentValidation.
 - Credit Card validation is done using CreditCardValidator library - https://github.com/gustavofrizzo/CreditCardValidator
 - App metrics have been included and available at 'http://localhost:5000/metrics'.
 - All logs go to Seq via Serilog.
+Seq can be accessed at 'http://localhost:5003'.

 ### BankSimulator
 - The BankSimulator API mocks an acquirer and sends a successful or failed response based on the amount being passed (1000 for failed, the rest will be successful).